luca-dupont/Complex_Plotter/README.md

 * ↓ : Scroll down

 ## Requirements
-The following installs are required for this script to work.
+The following installs are required for this app to work.
 - Cargo

 To install this :